-101.1 Title.
-These regulations shall be known as the Florida Building Code hereinafter referred to as "this code".

-101.2 Scope.
-The provisions of this code shall apply to the construction, alteration, relocation, enlargement, replacement, repair, equipment, use and occupancy, location, maintenance, removal and demolition of every building or structure or any appurtenances connected or attached to such buildings or structures as herein amended by the Village of Wellington.
+- 101.1 Title.
+These regulations shall be known as the Florida Building Code hereinafter referred to as "this code." - 101.2 Scope.
+The provisions of this code shall apply to the construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, maintenance, removal and demolition of every building or structure or any appurtenances connected or attached to such buildings or structures in the Town.